 - 1. Be on time for class. - 2.
 Walk rather than run in the halls and through other congested places. - 3.
 Keep the area around them free of litter. - 4.
 Use passes only for the designated purpose. - 5.
 Keep voices at a reasonable level in halls and classrooms. - 6.
 Use language appropriate for the school setting.
 This means language which indicates a respect for others. - 7.
 Not leave the classroom until dismissed by the teacher. - 8.
 Get drinks, sharpen pencils and go to the restroom before school, between periods if time permits or during the lunch period. - 9.
 DO NOT eat candy or snacks during school time. - 10.
 Use gym shoes when playing on the gym floor.

-If a teacher gives a student an After School Detention (ASD), and the student fails to serve it in the allotted time frame, that teacher may elect to "substitute" the After School Detention for three Lunch Detentions.
-If the teacher does not wish to substitute an ASD for three Lunch Detentions, ISS will be given for missing the scheduled discipline action.
+If a teacher gives a student an After School Detention (ASD), and the student fails to serve it in the allotted time frame, ISS will be given for missing the scheduled discipline action.

 THUNDER TIME